Introduction

 go-quai-stratum

-Now that you’ve installed the base dependencies, we can go ahead and clone the go-quai-stratum repo.
+Now that you’ve installed the base dependencies, we can go ahead and clone the go-quai-stratum repo in the root directory.

 To clone the go-quai-stratum repo and navigate to it, run the following commands: